Centenarian survivors of Pearl Harbor attack are returning to honor those who perished 82 years ago

 Schab has slowed down in recent years.
 But he still gets together each week for cocktails over Zoom with younger members of his fraternity, Delta Sigma Phi.
 He drinks cranberry-raspberry juice.

-These days, he’s happiest listening to big band jazz and audiobooks and going out to meet new people, Heinrichs said.

-At his age, he’s thankful to still be able to return to Pearl Harbor.
-Heinrichs is going with him, along with caregivers.
+At his age, he’s thankful to still be able to return to Pearl Harbor with his family and caregivers.
 The family has a GoFundMe account to help them raise money for the pilgrimage.

 “Just grateful that I’m still here,” Schab said.
 “That’s really how it feels.
 Grateful.”

-Note: This story has been corrected to show Chandler raised the flag at a mobile hospital in Aiea Heights in the hills above Pearl Harbor in 1941.